AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/my-activity.md

 >[!IMPORTANT]
 >
 >The credit consumption table is rounded and aggregated by day for monitoring.
-The actual credit consumption used for billing is tracked in internal systems and is available fo you upon request.
+The figures in the **[!UICONTROL My Activity]** dashboard represent an *estimated* credit consumption.
+The *actual* credit consumption used for billing is tracked in internal systems and is available fo you upon request.
 Contact your Adobe representative to obtain that information.

-To access your *estimated* credit consumption activity, navigate to **[!UICONTROL Setup]** in the main navigation, then select the **[!UICONTROL My activity]** tab.
+To access your estimated credit consumption activity, navigate to **[!UICONTROL Setup]** in the main navigation, then select the **[!UICONTROL My activity]** tab.

 ![My Activity dashboard showing credit consumption details](/help/assets/setup/my-activity-credits/activity-dashboard.png)

+>[!TIP]
+>
+>The My activity view does not include information about user actions in difference parts of the Real-Time Collaboration UI.
+Use the audit logs functionality to get that information.

 ## Understand your activity dashboard